MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.rst

 ServerInterface
 ===============

-ServerInterface is the interface for plugins to interact with the server.
-The first argument in all plugin events is always the ServerInterface.
+ServerInterface is the interface with lots of API for plugins to interact with the server.
+Its sub-class `PluginServerInterface <PluginServerInterface.html>`__ contains extra APIs for plugins to control the plugin itself

+The first argument in all plugin events is always the PluginServerInterface.
 It's recommend to use ``server`` as the parameter name of the ServerInterface argument which is widely used in this document

 You can check the code to see the implementation for deeper understanding